 The IoT Components

-All of this together provides the platform and tools that the building manager needs to control the building from a central location and operate it efficiently.
+All of components, from the computer chips to the phone app to the building’s wifi, provide the platform and tools the building manager needs to centrally control the building and operate it efficiently.

 Let’s examine power usage in more detail, to see how the IoT works.
 The building manager has always been able to read the power meter and electric bill.
 But when the building is smart, the IoT provides data for the manager to monitor power in smaller areas and identify problems such as temperatures reaching too low, and freezing pipes.
 Instead of checking the weather forecast and trying to figure out what to do, the manager has real-time data, right there in the building, and can smartly access what needs to be done.

 Maintenance is a big target for the IoT to address.
 Traditional trouble-shooting involves a complaint from a tenant to the manager, who then has to contact the repair team, who might have to call another team, if they can’t fix the problem.
 Time is lost.
 Money is wasted.
 Tenants are cold and miserable.
 With a smart HVAC system, sensors installed in the equipment collects data and provides reports to the building maintenance cloud and devices, which can be viewed by the connected teams (managers, maintenance, manufacturer).
 Predictive models will project when fans, filters, and compressors will need maintenance and create alerts and maintenance work orders when any of those components fail or are predicted to fail.
 Time, energy and money are saved, tenants experience minimal distress and increased satisfaction with management.